raghavendra7299/EE532L-PA01/README.md

 ## Objective

-1: Please pay attention to the comments of the Python file DLH_assignment.py.
+1: Please pay attention to the comments of the Python file pao1.py and rough.ipynb.
 There are 10 questions designed for you.
 Please fill in the code snippets wherever necessary.

 2: Our trusty model (based on sklearn's LogisticRegression()) is stuck at an OK-ish 0.812 accuracy and the built-from-scratch is stuck at a 0.779 accuracy – not bad, but we're aiming for the stars, not just the clouds.
 So find some novel way to do pre-processing or use some novel loss function to improve the accuracy.